 Negotiating various design and construction contracts on behalf of owners and developers, including “Green Building” projects (including the construction of a build-to-suit U.S. headquarters for a Japanese medical research company, the build-out of 80,000 sq. ft. of office space for a law firm, the construction of an underground facility for an entity subject to complex regulatory restrictions, the construction of a LEED-certified international conference center for a private foundation, and the installation of the largest solar panel array in the Northeastern United States for a corporate client).

 Representing borrowers and financial institutions (including international lenders) in connection with over $1,000,000,000 of loans, with a special emphasis on complex construction, permanent, mezzanine and preferred equity financings (including tax-advantaged bond financing and public-private joint ventures, Patriot Act concerns, and the unique issues presented by Islamic financing structures).

-Serve on Board of Directors of West Harlem Environmental Action (WE ACT) and as a clinical supervisor in the Community Economic Development Clinic of a New York City law school.
+Serve on the Board of Directors of Queens Community House, the Board of Advisors of West Harlem Environmental Action (WE ACT), and as a clinical supervisor in the Community Economic Development Clinic of a local law school.

 - New York

 Named a 2014-2017 Super Lawyer (and Top Woman Lawyer in New York).